A consortium of CRNI members was awarded one of Ireland’s first Green and Social procurement projects in June 2019.

 For more information on Social Procurement see here.

-The project kick off date is 2nd July 2019.
+The project kick off date is 2nd July 2019 and conclusion early October.

 Sign up for our newsletter for more information on reuse and recycling and be part of Ireland’s only reuse and recycling network.